While the Bay Area shelters in place, construction on mansions and luxury condos continues

 Palo Alto city spokeswoman Meghan Horrigan-Taylor said the rules allowing construction followed guidelines put in place by Santa Clara County’s public health order.

-But Menlo Park, the city next door, halted all construction last week.
+But Menlo Park, the city next door, halted all construction this past week.

 Extreme precautions were necessary and everyone needed to do their part despite the loss of jobs and income, said Mayor Cecilia Taylor.

 “Given what we know about the extremely contagious nature of covid-19, we don’t see an easy way for construction sites to comply with social distancing.
 The city also does not have the capacity to enforce these measures on construction sites,” Taylor said in a statement.

 Santa Clara County Supervisor Cindy Chavez said she and her fellow supervisors wrote the order as clearly as they could.

-“I didn’t know we were allowing for renovations,” she said.
+“I didn’t know we were allowing for renovations," she said.
 “We are making guidelines and rules relatively quickly to preserve human life.”

 In Atherton, the richest town in America for the past four years, according to Bloomberg, where the median household income tops $500,000, residents complained that construction workers were not complying with social distancing, ate lunch in groups, shared cellphones and congregated in front of food trucks, City Manager George Rodericks said.
 They also grumbled that workers’ vehicles blocked their right of way while residents were “trying to shelter in place and recreate in place,” he said.

-Atherton suspended both residential and commercial construction last week, because the city did not want to put its one regular building inspector out in the field, Rodericks said.
+Atherton suspended both residential and commercial construction this past week because the city did not want to put its one regular building inspector out in the field, Rodericks said.

 But Menlo Park and Atherton were among the few exceptions.
 City officials and spokespeople from Cupertino, San Jose, Mountain View, Los Gatos and Los Altos told The Post that they followed the county guidelines for the most part, as long as construction was compliant with social distancing rules.